Liquid-Legal-Institute/Meta-Lex/contributing.md

 **Credits**
 These contributing guidelines are taken from [awesome's contributing guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

-## Meta-Lex Architecture & Syle Sheet
+## Meta-Lex Architecture & Style Sheet

 1. **Priortization**: Being _user-centric_, we order the resources based on the learning curve of likely Meta-Lex users, starting with what’s most approachable and foundational to any learner.